eparreno/rack-jwt/README.md

 * `options` : optional : Hash : A hash of options that are passed through to JWT to configure supported claims and algorithms.
 See [the ruby-jwt docs](https://github.com/progrium/ruby-jwt#support-for-reserved-claim-names) for much more info on the available options and how they work.
 These options are passed through without change to the underlying `ruby-jwt` gem.
 By default only expiration (exp) and Not Before (nbf) claims are verified.
 Pass in an algorithm choice like `{ algorithm: 'HS256' }`.

 * `exclude` : optional : Array : An Array of path strings representing paths that should not be checked for the presence of a valid JWT token.
 Excludes sub-paths as of specified paths as well (e.g. `%w(/docs)` excludes `/docs/some/thing.html` also).
 Each path should start with a `/`.
 If a path matches the current request path this entire middleware is skipped and no authentication or verification of tokens takes place.
+If you need to check for both path and http method, you can provide a hash of the following form `{'/path' => {only: [:get, :post], except: [:patch]}`

+* `optional` : optional : Array : Same as `exclude` with except that if the patch matches and there is a bad JWT token in the request, a 401 error will be thrown.

 ## Example Server-Side Config